FIWARE/tutorials.XACML-Access-Rules/README.md

 To request a decision from Authzforce, a structured request containing all relevant information must be sent to the `domains/{domain-id}/pdp` endpoint.
-In this case, the Body of the request includes information such as the roles that the User has, the application id that is being requested (`tutorial-dckr-site-0000-xpresswebapp`) and the HTTP verb and resource that are being requested ( a GET request on the `/app/price-change` URL).
+In this case, the Body of the request includes information such as the roles that the User has, the application ID that is being requested (`tutorial-dckr-site-0000-xpresswebapp`) and the HTTP verb and resource that are being requested ( a GET request on the `/app/price-change` URL).
 Obviously the information passed in the Body can be expanded as the rules become more complex.